Group of Gazan children get first glimpse of Jerusalem

 Summary

-The children later travelled to Ramallah and will remain in the occupied West Bank, the other Palestinian territory separated from Gaza by Israeli territory, until Friday.

-The exchange programme, in its first year, included 38 Palestinian children from the West Bank visiting the Gaza Strip a few weeks ago.
+The exchange program, in its first year, included 38 Palestinian children from the West Bank visiting the Gaza Strip a few weeks ago.

 ...